Experts

 • The Presidency

-Potter has testified before Congress and is a regular contributor to the Brookings Institution Center on Regulation and Markets.
-She has also served as a consultant to the Administrative Conference of the United States.
+Potter's other research has appeared in political science, public policy, public administration, and administrative law journals.
+She has served as an expert witness before Congress, a consultant to the Administrative Conference of the United States, and as the president of the Midwest Public Administration Caucus.
 Before becoming a political scientist, she worked for a number of government bureaucracies, including the White House Office of Management and Budget, the U.S. Government Accountability Office, and the German Federal Ministry of the Interior.

 Rachel Augustine Potter News Feed